 - Tuck electrical cords behind furniture.

-- The recommend height for light switches are from 44″ to 48″ inches.
+- The recommended height for light switches is from 44″ to 48″ inches.

 - Create a strong color contrast between major pieces of furniture, walls, and floors.

 - Darker color bathroom walls allow seniors to easily see the white toilet and sink.